Keeper-Security/Commander/README.md

 When you create a Keeper account from our [web app](https://keepersecurity.com/vault) or [mobile/desktop app](https://keepersecurity.com/download), you are asked to create a Master Password and a security question.
 The Keeper app creates your crypto keys, RSA keys and encryption parameters (iv, salt, iterations).
 Your RSA private key is encrypted with your data key, and your data key is encrypted with your Master Password.
 The encrypted version of your data key is stored in Keeper's Cloud Security Vault and provided to you after successful device authentication.

 When you login to Keeper on any device (or on Commander), your Master Password is used to derive a 256-bit PBKDF2 key.
 This key is used to decrypt your data key.
 The data key is used to decrypt individual record keys.
-Finally, your record keys are then used to decrypt your stored vault information (e.g. your Facebook password).
+Finally, your record keys are then used to decrypt your stored vault information (e.g. your MySQL password).

 When storing information to your vault, Keeper stores and syncronizes the encrypted data.